Dobatymo/data-algos/algorithms.md

 - implemented in (libraries): 'pyahocorasick'
 - (pre)constructs 'Finite-state machine' from set of search strings
 - applications: virus signature detection
-- paper 'Efficient string matching: An aid to bibliographic search'
 - classification 'constructed search engine', 'match prefix first', 'one-pass'
 - shows better results than 'Commentz-Walter' for peptide identification according to 'Commentz-Walter: Any Better Than Aho-Corasick For Peptide Identification?' and for biological sequences according to 'A Comparative Study On String Matching Algorithms Of Biological Sequences'
 - input: 'Collection of strings' (construction)